Is oatmeal good for upset stomach? Before answering this question, we should understand an upset stomach and what remedy is needed for that.

 3. Is Oatmeal Good For Upset Stomach?
 How Can It Help?

-Oatmeal contains soluble fiber, which is good for attracting water and turning it into a gel that helps to slow down the digestion process.
+Oatmeal contains soluble fibre, which is good for attracting water and turning it into a gel that helps to slow down the digestion process.
 This adds bulks to bowel movements.
 Oatmeal is low-fat and packed with phosphorus, magnesium, manganese, iron, zinc, and vitamins B, E, and K.

 4. Types of Oatmeal